peterpo2/AIAutomation/README.md

 9. **Create the first admin account**
    - In Firebase Authentication, add the email/UID specified above.
    - Sign into the frontend; the backend will promote this user to the Admin role automatically.
+   - Optional: add a second Firebase user whose email/UID matches `FIREBASE_CEO_EMAIL` or `FIREBASE_CEO_UID` for the reserved CEO seat.

+10. **Invite up to three standard members**
+    - Any additional Firebase logins beyond the Admin/CEO slots will be assigned the standard role (Client by default).
+    - SmartOps enforces a hard cap of three standard members (five users total).
+Remove an existing member before inviting another.

 ## License